Why some MAGA voters won’t protest for Trump

 In lieu of physical protests, supporters tell the Monitor they are calling Mr. Bragg’s office to complain about the case.
 Several “Trump 2024” Facebook groups repeatedly post the phone number of the Manhattan district attorney, with suggested messages for callers.

-“I’m going to be honest: A lot of people were saying, ‘Well, Trump is just so loud,’ and they were giving him down the road,” says Ms. March, who was also in Washington on January 6 for the “Stop the Steal” rally.
+“I’m going to be honest: A lot of people were saying, ‘Well, Trump is just so loud,’ and they were giving him” a hard time, says Ms. March.
 “Now they are all back on the bandwagon.
 They are all fired up again.”

 Or, says strategist Mr. Heye, in a Republican primary election against other, less legally entangled candidates, an indictment (and Mr. Trump’s response to it) could do the opposite.

 “In the long term, months from now, it’s hard to see how [a New York indictment] can be positive at all.
-When Ron DeSantis talks about being drama free, this is what he’s talking about,” says Mr. Heye, speaking of the Florida Republican governor who has all but declared his candidacy for the White House.
+When Ron DeSantis talks about being drama-free, this is what he’s talking about,” says Mr. Heye, speaking of the Florida Republican governor who has all but declared his candidacy for the White House.
 “This is something that will come up should they be in a debate state together.”

 Mr. McCargar, who protested President Trump’s loss, says the Florida governor is his preferred candidate for this reason, along with others.
 But if Mr. Trump becomes the Republican nominee for the general election, he adds, he’ll still vote for him.